Ways to pay for a funeral

 Depending on the situation, the cost of this basic funeral can be paid by the state government's Area Health Service, who will usually contact next of kin about any funeral arrangements.

-If the person died as a result of a motor vehicle accident
+If the person died from a motor vehicle accident

 If a person has died as a result of a motor vehicle accident in NSW, the compulsory third party (CTP) green slip insurance scheme can cover funeral expenses, including: